Weekend Tango Workshops

 Choosing your level

 Bear in mind some teachers require you to know the basics of their particular style for intermediate and advanced levels.
 As a general rule, if you don't know a teacher, it is always worth going to the improver class to get used to their style and technique.
 We do not have exams or tests to determine which level you should take.
-However if you are unsure, please ask Jessie, Ricardo, Jenny or Monica, or whoever your regular teacher is to advise you on which class to take - too hard, and you will struggle, too easy and you will be bored.
-Also if the class involves changing partners it is better to be with people at a similar level to yourself. (see Group Privates below)
+If you're not sure about your level please ask Jenny, Ricardo, Jessie, Monica, or whoever your regular teacher is - if you go to a class that is too difficult you are likely not to benefit from it and it may be problematic for people that will dance with you in the class and for the teachers.

 Even if you are an experienced dancer, the more basic level workshops will remind you of basic technical tips and help correct bad habits, and refresh the fundamental style, technique and terminology used by the teachers.